ModellingWebLab/WLDocs/infrastructure.md

 Instead of talking to each other directly, messaging is handled via a *broker*, for which Web Lab uses [RabbitMQ](https://www.rabbitmq.com/documentation.html) ([wiki](https://en.wikipedia.org/wiki/RabbitMQ)).
 See also [Celery docs: Using RabbitMQ](http://docs.celeryproject.org/en/latest/getting-started/brokers/rabbitmq.html).

+### Cardiac web lab tasks

+The tasks that the Cardiac Electrophysiology Web Lab runs are defined in the [fc-runner] repository.

+More information is given [here](./infrastructure-cardiac.md).

 ## Deployment with Vagrant and Ansible